Spectral interferometry: Comparison with the Time Domain

 Compared to time-domain interferometry, SI presents some interesting advantages.
 Firstly, by using a CCD detector or a simple camera, the whole interferogram can be recorded simultaneously.
 Furthermore, the interferogram is not nullified by small fluctuations of the optical path, but reduction in the fringe contrast should be expected in cases of exposure time being bigger than the fluctuation time scale.
 However, SI produces phase measurements through its cosine only, meaning that results arise for phase differences in multiples of $2\pi$ which can lead to solutions that degrade the signal-to-noise ratio.

 There have been efforts to measure pulse intensity and phase in both the time and the frequency domain by combining the autocorrelation and the spectrum.
 This technique is called Temporal Information Via Intensity (TIVI) and it involves an iterative algorithm to find an intensity consistent with the autocorrelation, followed by another iterative algorithm to find the temporal and spectral phases consistent with the intensity and spectrum, but the results are inconclusive.

 Applications

-Spectral Interferometry has gain momentum in recent years.
+Spectral Interferometry has gained momentum in recent years.
 It is frequently used for measuring the linear response of materials, such as the thickness and refractive index of normal dispersive materials, the amplitude and phase of the electric field in semiconductor nanostructures and the group delay on laser mirrors.

 In the realm of femtosecond spectroscopy, SI is the technique on which SPIDER is based, thus it is used for four-wave mixing experiments and various phase-resolved pump-probe experiments.